Information about the Rila Monastery.

 Talented writers, painters, masters of carpentry and other arts left fascinating manuscripts, frescoes of high artistic value, remarkable works of art on wood, icons and many other pieces of art; The Monastery performed similar functions to those of the Palaces of Western Europe and was where the best artists and craftsmen of the country developed their work.

 The fall of Bulgaria under the Ottoman yoke from 1.396 stopped this artistic development, but the monastery and its monks knew how to protect the original Bulgarian culture and tradition within its walls despite the fact that the Ottomans prevented it from continuing to develop its spiritual action on the Bulgarians.
 During these centuries it suffered fires and significant damage.
 The current image of the monastery is from the 18th and 19th centuries when it was rebuilt and renovated after the expulsion of the Ottomans.
+It is currently the most important monastery for the Bulgarian Orthodox Church.

 The current complex includes religious buildings, residential buildings and museums in an area of 8.800 m2.
 The outer limit is formed by walls of 24 meters high in the shape of an irregular pentagon, This is due to the fact that initially the monastery was conceived as a fortress whose interior is accessed only by two entrances.
 The interior houses the medieval tower-fortress of 1335 (Jreliyova Tower), a small church of 1335, the main church of 1837 of 5 domes, several small churches, buildings for accommodation with 300 monastic cells, 4 chapels, a dining room, a kitchen inside a building of 22 meters high, a library with manuscripts from the 10th to the 19th century, 30 richly decorated guest rooms, a museum and the most visited, a large central courtyard that gives access to all these buildings.
 However if you want to know more about this monastery and know some places “secrets” that do not appear in the tourist guides you can read another of our articles about this monastery: Rila monasteries: secret corners.